 The broth underneath looks like beef Jell-O…

-When you’re ready for a steaming cup of the stuff, just scoop the meaty Jell-O into a microwave-safe mug and nuke for a minute.
+When you’re ready for a steaming cup of the stuff, just scoop the meaty Jell-O into a small saucepan and bring to a boil.
+(I won’t tell anyone if you nuke it in a mug in your microwave.)

 Voila – perfection!

 (Want an even faster way to make bone broth?
-Check out the recipe for my Quick Pressure Cooker Bone Broth — it’s also in my iPad® cookbook app!)
+Check out the recipe for my Quick Pressure Cooker Bone Broth!)